sean808080/sean808080.github.io.BACKUP/docs/index.md

 share: TRUE
 ```
 ---
-Just by adding that YAML tag to whatver note I'm working on will automatically publish the page to Github and the Jekyll site will automatically get updated.
+Just by adding that YAML tag to whatever note I'm working on will automatically publish the page to Github and the Jekyll site will automatically get updated.
 Nice...